 Cookbooks and nostalgia are inseparable.
 The memories of standing around the kitchen as a child, my mom with her Betty Crocker index card box bursting with scraps of paper adorned in past cooking memories of chocolate, sticky sauces, and child finger prints.

 The food was almost secondary, it was the experience that was most memorable.

-To kick off our Cookbook Series we thought it fitting to start at the beginning.
+To kick off our Cookbook Series which started in May we thought it fitting to start at the beginning.
 For Matt, that was The Silver Palate Cookbook by Julee Rosso & Sheila Lukins; a staple in many of the kitchens of friends and colleagues we have spoken to.

 This book, in addition to breaking cookbook sales records, brought the idea of entertaining to your home in away that was never done before.
 It opened a new way of discovering the wonders and power of food unlike any other book of its time.

 The recipes are brilliant in their simplicity and classic in their approach.

 So here we go, focusing on one cookbook a month (for as long as you will allow); interpreting various recipes,presenting them to you in a tasting menu (in addition to our regular menu) and see what stories we can tell.

 In the words of Julee Rosso & Sheila Lukins,

 “like our country, our food is truly a blending of ethnic traditions, reflecting a mixture of heritages that we call our own.”